CP1404/Practicals/prac_02/README.md

 The **random.choice** function is a useful way to select a single value from a sequence of values.

-Notice how the variable word starts as an empty string and then is constructed using repeated string concatenation (with the + operator).
+Notice how the variable `word` starts as an empty string and then is constructed using repeated string concatenation (with the `+` operator).

-Try this and see if you can get any interesting words:
+Try this and see if you can get any interesting words.

 Copy the code from [word_generator.py](word_generator.py)

-### Things To Do:
+Things To Do:

 -   Get the word format from the user so they can customise it.
 Convert it to lowercase using a str method.